 Regardless of how manageable the load may seem, it is almost always the safest option to divide the load and ensure the maximum capacity is not reached within any one transport.

 Nothing should compromise the safety of the journey.
-As far as how many cubic yards in a dump truck is concerned, it is a must recommendation for beginner projects to use the standard-sized dump truck.
+As far as cubic yards in a dump truck is concerned, it is a must recommendation for beginner projects to use the standard-sized dump truck.

 Again, this is calculated through weight capacity and not volume, so don’t always expect a definitive figure for all same-sized trucks.

 Nonetheless, a standard-sized dump truck can carry at least 10 cubic yards of dirt per truckload.
 You wouldn’t be compromising safety by attempting to bring 14 cubic yards as well, but it is never a good idea to exceed that limit.